 Regardless of Plan A or Plan B, students exchanging to or from Canada, apply for financial aid at their home campus.

-Apply as early as possible for the fall semester, as there is usually a housing shortage during this time.
-There is no mail service to on-campus housing.
-Students can rent a PO Box for $45 per semester.
-If you wish to live off-campus, keep in mind that you may see advertisements for 'dry cabins'--these are cabins without running water (have an outhouse).
+Apply as early as possible for the fall semester for higher probability of requested dorm type.
+If you wish to live off-campus, keep in mind that you may see advertisements for 'dry cabins'--these are cabins without running water (they have an outhouse).

 Meal Plans Per Semester